-To break up blood clots in other blood vessels in the body.
+- Break up blood clots in other blood vessels in the body.

-Tissue plasminogen activator (TPA)
+- Tissue plasminogen activator (tPA)

-Who Shouldn't Take Clot Busters?
+Who Shouldn't Take Them?

 Some people aren't able to take clot busters.
 Please tell your doctor if you have any of the following conditions:

-Previous hemorrhagic stroke or bleeding in the brain
+- Previous hemorrhagic stroke or bleeding in the brain

-Recent trauma, falls, or blows to the head within the past 3 months
+- Trauma, falls, or blows to the head within the past 3 months

-Active peptic ulcer
+- Active peptic ulcer

 Should I Be Concerned About Food and Drug Interactions With Clot Busters?

 Certain drugs may increase your risk of bleeding if you are prescribed clot busters.
-Tell your doctor the names of all the medications, over-the-counter drugs, herbal medications, supplements, or vitamins you are taking.
-Examples of these medications include:
+Tell your doctor the names of all medications, over-the-counter drugs, herbal medications, supplements, or vitamins you are taking.
+Examples of these include: